 - 12.1.1 The airspace change process requires the identification and assessment of the potential impact of the proposal on any European Sites.
 These include: - Special Areas of Conservation (SAC) and possible SACs - Special Protection Areas (SPA) and potential SPAs - Ramsar Sites (wetlands of international importance) and proposed RAMSAR sites - Compensatory habitats - 12.1.2 To help the change sponsors do this, the CAA provides a HRA Early Screening Criteria in CAP1616i (Reference 11).
-Our proposal was assessed against these criteria during Stage 2 and it was determined that although the impact on European Sites would be minimal, a HRA was not screened out. - 12.1.3 As the dimensions of the TRA were later altered based on stakeholder feedback, we have reviewed and updated our assessment. - 12.1.4 Some European Sites which had previously been identified as lying beneath the TRA no longer do so and no new sites were identified.
-Although the maximum operating altitude of the trial aircraft has changed, the minimum operating altitude remains the same leading to no change in the impact assessment. - 12.1.5 Therefore, as at Stage 2, minimal impact is expected due to the operating altitudes being similar to current NPAS operations, but a HRA could still not be screened out against the criteria in CAP1616i.
+Our proposal was assessed against these criteria during Stage 2 and it was determined that although the impact on European Sites would be minimal, a HRA was not screened out. - 12.1.3 As the dimensions of the TRA (now a TDA) were later altered based on stakeholder feedback, we have reviewed and updated our assessment. - 12.1.4 Some European Sites which had previously been identified as lying beneath the TRA no longer do so and no new sites were identified.
+Although the maximum operating altitude of the RPAS has changed, the minimum operating altitude remains the same leading to no change in the impact assessment. - 12.1.5 This minimum altitude is also higher than those typically used by crewed NPAS aircraft, however, if any difficulties do arise with birds during the trial, these interactions will be captured in a brief report and submitted to the CAA. - 12.1.6 As at Stage 2, minimal impact is expected due to the operating altitudes being similar to current NPAS operations.
+Although a HRA could still not be screened out against the criteria in CAP1616i, it is believed that there will be no significant impacts.
 The updated screening document has been submitted to the CAA and published on the CAA airspace change portal as Annex B.